 3. If you are taking an In-Seat Course: You may also add Online Health or Online Physical Education (PE) if you choose to.
 These courses are the exceptions to the 10 credit / year long maximum a student is allowed to take in the summer.

-4. Please be careful when adding your WHS ID - typos on the student ID section are the most common error we see when completing an application.
+4. Please be careful when adding your WHS / WVUSD ID - typos on the student ID section are the most common error we see when completing an application.

 5. You may use the progress bar at the top of the registration page to move forward and backward within the application.